Zinc L-carnosine

-Zinc L-carnosine (beta-alanyl-L-histidinato zinc) (N-(3-aminopropionyl)-L-histidinato zinc), often simply called zinc carnosine, and also known as polaprezinc, is a mucosal protective chelate compound of zinc and L-carnosine invented by Hamari Chemicals, Ltd. It is a quadridentate 1:1 complex of a polymeric nature.
+Zinc L-carnosine (abbreviated as ZnC) (beta-alanyl-L-histidinato zinc) (N-(3-aminopropionyl)-L-histidinato zinc), often simply called zinc carnosine, and also known as polaprezinc, is a mucosal protective chelate compound of zinc and L-carnosine invented by Hamari Chemicals, Ltd. It is a quadridentate 1:1 complex of a polymeric nature.
 Although it contains 23% zinc and 77% L-carnosine by mass, zinc carnosine is a molecule and not a mixture of zinc and L-carnosine.

 It is an approved drug requiring a medical prescription in Japan and South Korea where it is clinically used to treat gastric ulcers.
 Clinical studies have also shown its efficacy for oral mucositis, esophagitis, proctitis, taste alteration and dermatitis during and after radiotherapy.
 In the United States, zinc carnosine is regulated as a New Dietary Ingredient, where notification with the US-FDA is required.
 In Australia, it is regulated as a complementary medicine.
 In Canada, it is regulated as a Natural Health Product.

 Mechanisms of action

 Gastrointestinal

 Its mechanism of action is oxygen radical scavenging, anti-oxidation, and acceleration of gastrointestinal wound healing.
+ZnC adheres to damaged gastric and intestinal mucosa and releases zinc and carnosine locally, helping repair and stabilize epithelial tissues.
 It exhibits ROS-quenching activities.
 It can remain in the stomach without rapid dissociation and adhere specifically to ulcerous lesions, after which L-carnosine and zinc are released to heal the ulcer.
 It has been shown to stimulate mucus production and to maintain the integrity of the gastric mucosal barrier.
 It maintains homeostasis of the gastric mucosa by prostaglandin-independent cytoprotective effects due to anti-oxidative membrane stabilizing actions, and it promotes the repair of damaged tissues by wound healing action.
+ZnC inhibits pro-inflammatory cytokines like TNF-α and IL-1β and reduces oxidative stress markers in tissues.

 It exerts cytoprotection through regulating heat shock proteins and chemokines, and by stabilizing mast cells.
 It does so without affecting the secretion of gastric acid.
 It has a potential to stimulate Hsp70 expression, with overexpression of Hsp70 being found to prevent the development of inflammatory process in the large intestinal mucosa provoked by various damaging factors.
 It decreases p53, p21 and Bax expression and apoptosis in the intestine after irradiation.
 It possesses antioxidant, anti-inflammatory, and genomic stability enhancement effects, thereby having potential in preventing gastrointestinal cancer development.

 It exhibits an inhibitory effect on H. pylori.